List of Scary Movie (film series) characters: Cindy Campbell

 Cindy Campbell is the main character of the Scary Movie franchise.
-In the first film, Cindy is a ditzy brunette who is constantly eluding her sex-crazed boyfriend, Bobby, and has a drug dealer and addict father.
-She becomes the killer’s next target after Drew Decker, a classmate of Cindy’s from B.A.
+In the first film, Cindy is a ditzy brunette who is constantly eluding her sex-crazed boyfriend, Bobby Prinze, and has a drug dealer and addict father Neil.
+She becomes the killer's next target after Drew Decker, a classmate of Cindy's from B.A.
 Corpse High School, is murdered.
 After finally giving up her virginity to Bobby, he reveals himself as the killer.
 However, the real masked murderer shows up and engages in a martial arts fight with Cindy.
-Police start to interrogate Cindy after the fact to find the killer, and she realizes the clues point to Buffy’s brother, Officer Doofy.
+Police start to interrogate Cindy after the fact to find the killer, and she realizes the clues point to her friend Buffy Gilmore's brother, Officer Doofy.

-She subsequently appears in the next three films in the franchise, going to college in the second film, becoming a news presenter in the third, and a health professional in the fourth.
+Cindy subsequently appears in the next three films in the franchise, going to college in the second film, becoming a news presenter in the third, and a health professional in the fourth.
 She is best friends with Brenda Meeks throughout the franchise.
-She is based off of the final girl of various horror franchises, such as Sidney Prescott and Julie James.
-Her name comes from the first name of Sidney Prescott, and the last name of Neve Campbell.
+She is based on the final girls of various horror franchises, such as Sidney Prescott (Neve Campbell) from Scream and Julie James (Jennifer Love Hewitt) from I Know What You Did Last Summer.
+Her name is a play on the first name of Sidney Prescott, and her last name being taken from that of Neve Campbell.
 She is blonde in the third and fourth films.
+She is a parody of Nell Vance (Lili Taylor) from The Haunting in the second film, Rachel Keller (Naomi Watts) from The Ring in the third film, Karen Davis (Sarah Michelle Gellar) from The Grudge in the fourth film, and Laurie Strode (Jamie Lee Curtis) from Halloween (2018) and Morticia Addams (Catherine Zeta-Jones) from Wednesday in the sixth film.